 3 Community building

-Documentation which may help build a community can range from a simple note on the work culture in the readme, toward a full, implemented code of conduct and community guidelines on ways to interact in the community and with the project documentation.
+Documentation which may help build a community can range from a simple note on the work culture in the readme, toward a full, implemented code of conduct and community guidelines, as well as a governance structure, on ways to interact and take decisions in the community.

 Community - work culture